11 Cool Things To Do When Visiting Salmon, Idaho

 Stepping into Goodenow Designs at 305 Main Street in Salmon feels like entering a colorful world of handcrafted beauty and personal stories.
 For nearly two decades, owner Susan Goodenow has curated artisan jewelry and gifts sourced from creative artists across the country, each selection reflecting her love of vibrant stones and meaningful design.

 From mammoth ivory and Idaho opals to Campitos turquoise and native inlay, the collection is a feast for the eyes.
-Locals describe Goodenow’s as “Salmon’s eye candy store,” known for its ranges of stones and styles designed to spark connection and conversation herself brings an inspirational background—from Honolulu’s hula culture to gallery work in Spokane—to guide each customer toward a piece that resonates uniquely with them.
+Locals describe Goodenow’s as “Salmon’s eye candy store,” known for its range of stones and styles designed to spark connection and conversation.
+She brings an inspirational background, from Honolulu’s hula culture to gallery work in Spokane, to guide each customer toward a piece that resonates uniquely with them.

 Important Information: